vanand46/ansible_yaml_learning_path/Notes_11.md

-# Configuration Management with Ansible and Terraform – 15 February 2025
+# Configuration Management with Ansible and Terraform

 ## Read, Generate, and Modify Configurations
 - **Data Block**: Used to provide data to resources that will collect information from AWS.